mdawar/pubsub/README.md

 // The topic that the message was published on. msg.Topic
-// The payload that was published using Publish() or TryPublish(). msg.Payload
+// The body that was published using Publish() or TryPublish(). msg.Body
-// The message sender.
-msg.Sender
 ```

 #### Topics